ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 Adjust the slider to increase or decrease the resources that are allocated to your service.
 The slider controls how much memory or disk is allocated per member.
 The UI currently uses a coarser-grained resolution of 8 GB increments for disk and 1 GB increments for memory.
 The UI shows the total allocated memory or disk for the position of the slider.
 Click **Scale** to trigger the scaling operations and return to the dashboard overview.

-## Resources and Scaling in the CLI
+## Resources and scaling in the CLI
 {: #resources-scaling-cli}
 {: cli}